ivodolenc/effekt/README.md

 ## Community

-Feel free to ask questions or share ideas.
+Feel free to ask questions or share new ideas.

 Use the official [discussions](https://github.com/ivodolenc/animer/discussions) to get involved.